stdnt-c1/A-Hand-For-A-Game/README.md

 > **Research Objective**: Investigating the feasibility of single-hand gesture-based gaming controls without physical input devices.

-HandsFree-Gaming is an experimental computer vision system that enables real-time hand gesture recognition for gaming applications.
+A Hand For A Game is an experimental computer vision system that enables real-time hand gesture recognition for gaming applications.
 The system utilizes MediaPipe for hand landmark detection and implements custom gesture interpretation algorithms.

 > [!WARNING]
 > This is a research prototype with author-specific calibrations.
 It is not intended for general accessibility use or production deployment.